-The Company is an externally managed investment company with no employees, and as such has nothing to report in relation to employee engagement but does keep close attention to how the Board operates as a cohesive and competent unit.
+The Company is an externally managed investment company with no employees, and as such has nothing to report in relation to employee engagement but does keep close attention on how the Board operates as a cohesive and competent unit.
 The Company also has no customers in the traditional sense and, therefore, there is also nothing to report in relation to relationships with customers.

-The table below sets out the key stakeholders.

-Details how the Board has engaged with these key stakeholders and the effect of these considerations on the Company's decisions and strategies during the year.
+The table below sets out the key stakeholders the Board considers most relevant, details how the Board has engaged with these key stakeholders and the effect of these considerations on the Company's decisions and strategies during the year.